dnnsmnstrr/zettelkasten/notes/festivals.md

 	- A rain poncho is a must
 - Make sure your tent is waterproofed before leaving to the festival area
 - Have enough dry clothes (especially socks) in a place that **will not** get wet
+- Ear plugs are a good idea in case things get too loud